 Fellow Since 2006

-This profile was prepared when Marian Chwastniewski was elected to the Ashoka Fellowship in 2006.
+This description of Marian Chwastniewski's work was prepared when Marian Chwastniewski was elected to the Ashoka Fellowship in 2006.

 Marian Chwastniewski is introducing a new educational approach in Poland that fosters creativity, open-mindedness and student engagement.
 He works with teachers in predominantly rural and suburban schools to develop creative teaching methods currently lacking in public school curriculum.